WCSCourses/Helminths_2021/manuals/module_3_WBP2/module_3_WBP2.md

 ```
 [
   {
-"base_count": "235798407",
+    "base_count": "258067405",
-"is_reference": null,
+    "is_reference": "0",
     "division": "EnsemblParasite",
-"has_peptide_compara": null,
+    "has_peptide_compara": "0",
-"dbname": "meloidogyne_javanica_prjeb8714_core_13_95_1",
+    "assembly_accession": "GCA_900003985.1",
+    "assembly_level": "scaffold",
     "genebuild": "2018-05-WormBase",
-"assembly_level": "scaffold",
+    "organism_id": "86",
     "serotype": null,
+    "has_pan_compara": "0",
-"has_pan_compara": null,
+    "assembly_ucsc": null,
     "has_variations": "0",
-"name": "Meloidogyne javanica (PRJEB8714)",
+    "name": "meloidogyne_arenaria_prjeb8714",
     "has_other_alignments": "1",
-"species": "meloidogyne_javanica_prjeb8714",
-"assembly_name": "ASM90000394v1",
+    "assembly_name": "ASM90000398v1",
+    "has_synteny": "0",
+    "display_name": "Meloidogyne arenaria (PRJEB8714)",
+    "url_name": "Meloidogyne_arenaria_prjeb8714",
-"taxonomy_id": "6303",
+    "taxonomy_id": "6304",
-"species_id": "1",
+    "scientific_name": "Meloidogyne arenaria",
-"assembly_id": "GCA_900003945.1",
+    "assembly_id": "86",
     "strain": null,
+    "assembly_default": "ASM90000398v1",
-"has_genome_alignments": null,
+    "has_genome_alignments": "0",
-"species_taxonomy_id": "6303"
+    "species_taxonomy_id": "6304",
- ...
+    "data_release_id": "1"
   },

 ```

 JSON-formatted data consists of key-value pairs.
 A series of key-value pairs separated by commas and enclosed in curly brackets is a JSON object.
-Here, we have a JSON object for each Meloidogyne sp. assembly.
+Here, we have a JSON object for each _Meloidogyne sp._ assembly.
 The JSON objects are in a list (an array), which is enclosed by square brackets.
-We only need the species names; we will extract these using jq:
+We only need the species names; we can extract these using jq:

-    curl -L 'https://parasite.wormbase.org/rest/info/genomes/taxonomy/Meloidogyne?' -H'Content-type:application/json'  | jq -r '.[] | .species'
+    curl -L 'https://parasite.wormbase.org/rest/info/genomes/taxonomy/Meloidogyne?' -H'Content-type:application/json'  | jq -r '.[] | .name'

+Here, '.[]' returns each element of the array (each assembly) one at a time, and '.name' extracts the value of the 'name' key for each of these elements.

 You should see: